THE WAR BEGINS

 "I'll let you in the office, just please don't kill me," whined Harry, "There's nothing in the office anyway; just some old books and pictures and junk.
 I am on a detention and have to spend the night cleaning all that old stuff.
 I only sneaked away to the kitchens for a snack.
 I used this invisibility cloak I found in the office so I wouldn't get caught going to or from the kitchen.
 Let me go and I'll let you in the office," Harry whimpered as he lied.

-"There is more in that office than you know; a Porcrux and several ancient artifacts that are of interest to Lord Voldemort, and you are in no position to dictate terms to me," snarled the voice as the stairway stopped at the upper landing.
+"There is more in that office than you know; a Porcrux and several ancient artifacts that are of interest to the Dark Lord, and you are in no position to dictate terms to me," snarled the voice as the stairway reached at the upper landing.
 "I am prepared to take what I want and I have the means to do it myself.
 Now let's see what we have here."

 Harry was dropped and thrown forward at the same time.
-Harry extended his left arm, attempting to lessen the coming impact with the rough stone.
-His impact against the wall was tremendous.
-Harry cried out in pain as he felt bones break in his left arm and wrist.
+He extended his left arm, attempting to lessen the coming impact with the rough stone; nevertheless his impact against the wall was tremendous.
+He cried out in pain as he felt bones break in his left arm and wrist.
 A misshapen paw grabbed a handful of invisible cloth and ripped the cloaks from around Harry.
 Harry writhed in pain at the rough removal of his cloaks.

 "Well!
 Two cloaks!
-Now I understand why even Lord Voldemort's magic didn't allow me to see you," the snarl was tinged with subtle amusement.
+Now I understand why even the Dark Lord's magic didn't allow me to see you," the snarl was tinged with subtle amusement.
 "I'll have even more gifts to present the Dark Lord than he expected."
 A paw protruding from an invisibility cloak made a quick twitch and the cloak swirled off, exposing a fully transformed werewolf.

 Harry, through pain filled eyes, examined the werewolf.
 It was naked as Lupin had been when he transformed.
-It carried a short leather backpack on its bony humped shoulders.
-The wand it held awkwardly in its right paw/hand was aimed directly at Harry.
+It carried a short leather haversack on its muscular humped shoulders.
+The wand it held awkwardly in its right paw/hand was aimed directly at Harry's heart.

 The werewolf blinked in surprised recognition.
 "Harry Potter!
 Now my evening is complete.
 Maybe I won't kill you.
 The Dark Lord so wants to do that himself.
 Maybe I'll bite you just to taste your blood.
 The Dark Lord told me to kill any who stood in my way.
 I may take him at his word.
 We shall see."

-"Who are you?" asked Harry in a sob aided by the pain in his left arm.
+"Who are you?" asked Harry continuing his ruse in a sob aided by the pain in his left arm.

 "No harm in telling you.
 You won't survive the day no matter what happens," said the werewolf.
 Then, licking his pointed teeth he continued, "I am Fenrir Greyback.
 I am the most trusted servant of Lord Voldemort.
 It was I who killed your precious Dumbledore."

-Greyback twitched, he broke his gaze from Harry and looked quickly over his shoulder, as if expecting to see someone there.
-Seeing no one, he returned his gaze to Harry.
+Greyback twitched; he broke his gaze from Harry and looked quickly over his shoulder, as if expecting to see someone there.
+Seeing no one, he returned his attention to Harry.

 Greyback's ear twitched as if annoyed by a buzzing insect.
 The werewolf's eyes narrowed.
 Harry saw the question form somewhere in the werewolf's mind, "Is he in my head?"
 Harry relaxed the grip on his wand and blinked.
 The contact was broken.
 The images faded.
 Greyback seemed to reconsider a course of action.